tezansahu/notes_and_resources/kubernetes.md

 $ kubectl get pods -o wide

 # The service associated with these pods performs load balancing among the different pods

+# To autoscale a deployment do the following:
+$ kubectl autoscale deployment hello-node --cpu-percent=<threshold-cpu-usage> --min=<min-num-of-nodes> --max=<max-num-of-nodes>

+# Get details about the Horizontal Pod Autoscaler
+$ kubectl get hpa

+# Remove the autoscaling:
+$ kubectl delete hpa <hpa-name>
 ```

 Rolling updates allow Deployments' update to take place with zero downtime by incrementally updating Pods instances with new ones.
 The new Pods will be scheduled on Nodes with available resources.